seanpohyx/Facial-recognition-Attendance-Taking-System/README.md

 # ASE_FATS
  Facial-recognition Attendance Taking System

  This project is created for Advanced software engineering module in NTU.
+We created a platform that uses facial recognition for attendance taking.

  This project mainly uses
  * Flask